subata-naveen-khan/xv6-notes/xv6 notes/ch4 - traps & system calls.md

 	$\rightarrow$ flexibility - some OSs don't require page table switch in some situations
 ## 4.2 - traps from user space
 - high-level path of trap from user space:
-	- `uservec`
+	- `uservec` (trampoline)
 	- `usertrap`
 	- on return: `usertrapret`
 	- `userret`
-- traps from user code are more challenging than from kernel since `satp` points to user page table that doesn't map kernel, and stack pointer may contain invalid or malicious value
+- traps from user code are more challenging than from kernel since computer needs to be in supervisor mode $\rightarrow$ BUT riscv hardware doesn't switch page tables during trap
+	- trap handler needs to explicitly switch the `satp` register to point to kernel page table
+	- `satp`: Supervisor Address Translation and Protection (holds page table pointer)
+	- `stvec` is a register that stores trap handler entry point. in user programs, `stvec` points to `uservec` (user mode trap handler)
+	- to continue executing instructions after switch, `uservec` must be mapped at the same address in the kernel page table and every user page table
+- solution: `TRAMPOLINE` page $\rightarrow$ allows for smooth transition from user to kernel mode. has the same virtual address in kernel page table and every user page table
+- **sequence:**
--
+	- kill me now